perpetualgrimace/jf-kirby-framework/readme.md

 The only partials that should go here are variables, mixins, and utility classes, in that order.

 1. Variables.
 Colors, font sizes (named after [Greek letters](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-CSS/)), breakpoints (named after t-shirt sizes), assorted measurements, and motion (for now, just the default timing setting for transitions).
+2. Functions.
+For now, there's just a px to rem conversion function.
+For days when simple math feels really hard.
-2. Mixins.
+3. Mixins.
 Typography, layout & positioning, responsive background images, shadows, various components.
-3. Utility classes.
+4. Utility classes.
 Typography, layout, margins, padding, hide content (by breakpoint).
 All utility classes are namespaced with <code>u-</code>.
 [Lots of !important, which is a good thing](http://csswizardry.com/2016/05/the-importance-of-important/) in this context.
 Some classes include the $m (medium) breakpoint, and a limited few utilize mixins.

 #### Vendor